FAQs and Useful Tenant Information

 What about caps on our gas and electricity?

-We provide a gas and electricity allowance of between £8 and £12 per person per week (this depends on the size of the house).
+On all-inclusive properties, we provide a gas and electricity allowance of between £8 and £12 per person per week (this depends on the size of the house).
 This is a generous cap and is more than adequate to enable you to live comfortably - so please use the facilities sensibly, e.g. no central heating excessively when it’s not needed!
 We’ll keep an eye on your usage and let you know if you’re close to exceeding the limit.

 Is it possible to have individual agreements?